About the Institute

 The Institute of Experimental Botany of the Czech Academy of Sciences (IEB) was founded in 1962.
 Today, it has 14 laboratories located in two cities, Prague and Olomouc, and a breeding station in Střížovice, 70 km northeast of Prague.

-The institute primarily conducts basic research in plant biology, namely in plant genetics, physiology and biotechnology.
-IEB is also involved in applied research.
+The institute primarily conducts basic research in plant biology, namely in plant genetics, physiology, phytopathology and biotechnology.
+However, IEB is also active in applied research.

 Physiological investigations include hormonal and ecological control of plant growth and development, mechanisms of transport and action of growth regulators, physiology of plant viruses, and plant pathophysiology.

-Some projects at the Institute are aimed at practical applications.
+Some projects are aimed at practical applications.
 For example, studies of plant hormones resulted in the synthesis of compounds which delay skin aging or show promising cytostatic effects.